alexhalbeisen/fundraiser-site/more.md

   headline: who
   content: 'Hi - my name is Alex.
 I was lucky enough to have known Tierica.
 My best
     friend and the strongest, most selfless person in my life, she is the reason for who I am today.
-She is the reason for all of this. <br><br>To her family, close friends, I''m happy to have created this fundraiser as a way for us all to see her continue to help people.
+She is the reason for all of this. <br><br>To her family and close friends, I''m happy to have created this fundraiser as a way for us all to see her legacy grow.
 To strangers, thank you for showing interest in this. '
   slug: ''
   media:
     image: "/uploads/2020/11/14/image0.png"